Dorothy Mary Braund: Involvements

 Braund met John Reed, who she fell for, when she visited the Contemporary Art Society Exhibition.
-She describes Reed as an ‘interesting looking man’ who was sitting crunched at the desk eating grapes.
+She describes Reed as an 'interesting looking man' who was sitting crunched at the desk eating grapes.
 She signed up that day to join the Contemporary Art Society.

 While studying at the National Gallery School, Braund and another student named Judy Hunter exhibited modernist works in 1943 with the Contemporary Art Society (CAS).
 However, CAS confronted them following the report in Truth that they had entered the works as a joke, resulting in a threat of eviction.
 Braund apologised and continued to exhibit with CAS, whereas Hunter refused to apologise and resorted to legal advice to help deal with the situation.

-Braund re-joined the Contemporary Art Society in 1952, where she became a regular 'Thursday night’ participant at George Bell Studio from 1954.
+Braund re-joined the Contemporary Art Society in 1952, where she became a regular 'Thursday night' participant at George Bell Studio from 1954.
 She was a supporter of Bell's teaching ideas at the studio and some of his former pupils went to her for lessons after Bell's death in 1966.
-Bell wrote to Braund before he died: ‘On your kind will depend the carrying on of Art in this country.’
+Bell wrote to Braund before he died: 'On your kind will depend the carrying on of Art in this country.'
 George Bell appreciated her ability to use form, colour and surface to create good pictorial design.

 In 1954 Braund created the Young Women's Christian Association (YWCA) Christmas card design.

-Braund also gave talks on ABC Radio from 1961–64, and reviewed children's books for The Australian newspaper from 1969–77.
+Braund also gave talks on ABC Radio from 1961 to 1964, and reviewed children's books for The Australian newspaper from 1969 to 1977.

 Teaching

 Braund taught art at three Melbourne schools in the 1950s.
-From 1952 she taught two to four days each week at Lauriston Girls’ School, Malvern.
-In 1955, she was selected as ‘Art Mistress’ at St Catherine's School in Malvern.
+From 1952 she taught two to four days each week at Lauriston Girls' School, Malvern.
+In 1955, she was selected as "Art Mistress" at St Catherine's School in Malvern.
 At Rossbourne House in Hawthorn, Braund taught disabled children.